 The Variance Spectrum

-I came up with this framework trying to answer a question that kept nagging me: why isn't there a centralized “system of record” for marketing the way there is for finance (ERP) or sales (CRM)?
-My best answer had to do with the nature of marketing's output itself.
+This framework started with a nagging question: why isn't there a centralized “system of record” for marketing the way there is for finance (ERP) or sales (CRM)?
+The best answer has to do with the nature of marketing's output itself.

 Finance, governed by GAAP standards and mandated tax forms.